xulihang/BasicCAT-website/_posts/2020-09-13-offline-machine-translation.md

 1. Follow the guide to install fiskmo: <https://github.com/Helsinki-NLP/fiskmo-trados>
 2. Install fiskmo plugins for BasicCAT
+3. Run FiskmoMTEngine.exe with administrator privileges
-3. Setup its params and enable it.
+4. Setup its params and enable it.
 The url param should be <http://localhost:8500/MTRestService/Translate>